Claire Dean

 8. The origins of Chifa

 The first Chinese immigrants came to Lima in 1849 to work on the plantations.
 They brought their traditions and, of course, their cuisine.
-One of their principal dishes, mostly made of fried rice, became popular under the name of “in chi fan”, which means “have you eaten?”.
-This word eventually became Chaufa (current name for fried rice) and Chifa, a term Peruvians use to refer to Chinese restaurants.
+One of their principal dishes, mostly made of fried rice, became popular under the name of “in chi fan”, which means “Have you eaten?”.
+This word eventually became Chaufa (the current name for fried rice) and Chifa, a term Peruvians use to refer to Chinese restaurants.

 China Town, Lima